Trichinosis: Pig farming

 However, under controlled commercial food processing conditions, some of these methods are considered effective by the USDA.

 The USDA Animal and Plant Health Inspection Service (APHIS) is responsible for the regulations concerning the importation of swine from foreign countries.
-The Foreign Origin Meat and Meat Products, Swine section covers swine meat (cooked, cured and dried, and fresh).
+The Foreign Origin Meat and Meat Products, Swine section covers swine meat (cooked, cured, dried, and fresh).
 APHIS developed the National Trichinae Certification Program; this is a voluntary "preharvest" program for U.S. swine producers "that will provide documentation of swine management practices" to reduce the incidence of Trichinella in swine.
 The CDC reports 0.013% of U.S. swine are infected with Trichinella.

 Treatment

-As with most diseases, early treatment is better and decreases the risk of developing disease.
+As with most diseases, early treatment is better and decreases the risk of developing the disease.
 If larvae do encyst in skeletal muscle cells, they can remain infectious for months to years.

 Primary treatment

 Early administration of anthelmintics, such as mebendazole or albendazole, decreases the likelihood of larval encystation, particularly if given within three days of infection.
 However, most cases are diagnosed after this time.
 In humans, mebendazole (200–400 mg three times a day for three days) or albendazole (400 mg twice a day for 8–14 days) is given to treat trichinosis.
 These drugs prevent newly hatched larvae from developing, but should not be given to pregnant women or children under two years of age.

 Medical references from the 1940s described no specific treatment for trichinosis at the time, but intravenous injection of calcium salts was found to be useful in managing symptoms related to severe toxemia from the infection.